 - Access to online information and digital tools

 We are here to help you to make career plans and take the next steps towards getting where you want to be.
-This can include exploring your career options, learning about different roles, sectors and employers, developing your skills, gaining work experience, making effective applications and preparing for interviews.
-It doesn’t matter if you have no idea about the direction you want to go in, or have a specific career in mind already, we’ll provide you with guidance, advice, and information.
+This can include exploring your career options, learning about different roles, developing your skills, gaining work experience, making applications, or even starting your own business.
+It doesn’t matter if you have no idea about the direction you want to go in, or have a specific career in mind already, we’re here to provide you with guidance, advice, and information.
 You can read more about the services and support we offer on our website.

 - Disability Support and Disclosure

 - Reasonable Adjustments in Recruitment and Employment

 Current students can access additional information on our Careers & Enterprise Hub.